Before You Read This Article

 So, the hurt is real.
 The damage is done.
 And when you look back, it wasn’t all your fault.

-Our families sometimes perpetuate these feelings by treating us as if we are actually not competent and not enough.
-This is usually where low self-esteem rears its ugly heads.
+Our families sometimes perpetuate our insecurities by treating us as if we are not enough.

 But wait!
 There is a missing piece here.
 Why the thinking process has to be this way?